Variable 7: Great Power Flashpoint and Regional Ordering

 • Regionwide Socioeconomic and Climate Challenges

-• Following the principle of regional ownership for the establishment of regional order and the importance of prioritizing the security concerns of the states in the region, an initial quintet of key Middle Eastern states — Saudi Arabia, Turkey, Egypt, Iran, and Iraq — should lead the inclusive efforts to establish the new architecture that responds to the interests of all participating regional states.
+• Following the principle of regional ownership for the establishment of regional order and the importance of prioritizing the security concerns of the states in the region, an initial quintet of key Middle Eastern states — Saudi Arabia, Türkiye, Egypt, Iran, and Iraq — should lead the inclusive efforts to establish the new architecture that responds to the interests of all participating regional states;

-• Initial steps should focus on integrating more countries into existing economic and political arrangements, such as trade agreements and energy collaborations.
+• Initial steps should focus on integrating more countries into existing economic and political arrangements, such as trade agreements and energy collaboration;

 • Extra-regional powers could potentially participate as observers.